Slow Cooker Cranberry-Orange Mulled Wine

 A fruity wine like Merlot or even a Zinfandel or jammy Cabernet Sauvignon will work best in this Crock Pot mulled wine recipe.
 But nothing too sweet, please, which could easily take the cocktail from clink-worthy to cloying.
 If you’re not sure, just sure start off with less sugar, tasting and adding more until you’ve hit the right balance of (strangely addictive) tart/sweet.

-- 2 cups orange juice (I either like squeezing my own or buying a 100% pure fresh-squeezed brand like Odwalla)
+- 2 cups orange juice (I either like squeezing my own or buying a 100% pure fresh-squeezed version)

 - 1 cup fresh or frozen whole cranberries, rinsed and picked through

-- 1 medium orange (I always use an organic orange for recipes like this because it will be soaking in the beverage, peel and all)
+- 1 medium orange (I like to use an organic orange for recipes like this because it will be soaking in the beverage, peel and all)

 - 2 tablespoons whole cloves

 - Garnishes, if desired: cinnamon sticks, orange slices, and/or fresh cranberries threaded onto a cocktail pick

 - Add wine, orange juice, cranberries, and sugar to a 3-quart or larger Crock Pot.
 Stir to help sugar begin to dissolve.

 - Wash orange thoroughly and stud the orange with the cloves – just stick the cloves directly into the peel, pointy end first.
 I like to poke it all over with a toothpick first to make holes for the cloves.

 - Add the clove-studded orange and the cinnamon sticks to the wine.